 A quick disclaimer: The word “chlorine” is often used inappropriately, but has become the generic term for the world’s most common sanitizer.
 Real chlorine is only available in gaseous form.
 The kind used in your pool (hypochlorous acid) is derived from this form and mixed with various chemicals to make it a solid or liquid.
 With that in mind, let’s dive into more detail.

-Differences between Stabilized and Unstabilized Chlorine
+What is the Difference Between Stabilized and Unstabilized Chlorine

 Each chlorine compound is designed for a specific purpose.
-Using these two types in conjunction with one another will keep your pool clean, clear and sparkling!
+Using these two types in conjunction with one another will keep your pool clean, clear, and sparkling!

 Liquid Chlorine vs. Granular Shock